shanesterlee/SC1015-FCED-Team-5-Project/README.md

 3. Logistic Regression

 ## Results and Conclusion
 By utilising 3 different kinds of models, we were able to obtain similar accuracy results on our test data.
-However, among the 3 models, logistic regression allowed us to obtain a test result with slightly higher accuracy as compared to other 2 which both have accuracy results of 0.98 based on F1 scores. (a weighted harmonic mean of precision and recall) Hence, we concluded that logistic regression model would be best suited to yield the most accurate and reliable data for our dataset.
+However, among the 3 models, logistic regression allowed us to obtain a test result with slightly higher accuracy result of 0.99 as compared to other 2 which has the same result based on F1 scores. (a weighted harmonic mean of precision and recall)

+We concluded that the variables of the job posting has no strong correlation as to whether the job is fraudulent or not and that logistic regression is the most suited model to use in order to yield a more accurate and reliable result

 ## Insights gained from this project
 - Able to discern unnecessary information from a pool of data